reuk/parallel-reverb-raytracer/readme.md

 [?] fix bottom-band filtering
     * where should the bottom cutoff be?
 45Hz maybe?
     * what sounds good?
-    * check damping coefficients - make some nice-sounding ones
+[x] attenuators should probably return a trimmed-down impulse type [x] remove universal hipass filtering, instead supply a way of changing the bottom-band hipass cutoff [x] document the actual code - comments!

+[ ] check how portable the software is
 [ ] add brdf
 [ ] generate final samples
-[ ] document the actual code - comments!
-[ ] check how portable the software is
-[ ] why no comb filtering in square rooms?
+    * check damping coefficients - make some nice-sounding ones [ ] why no comb filtering in square rooms?
 [ ] compare results to commercial software